espnet/espnet/doc/espnet2_tutorial.md

 #### Joint network

-Currently, we only propose the standard joint network module composed of two three linear layers and an activation functions.
+Currently, we only propose the standard joint network module composed of three linear layers and an activation function.
 The module definition is optional but the following parameters can be modified through the configuration parameter `joint_network_conf`:

     joint_network_conf:
       joint_space_size: Size of the joint space (int, default = 256).